sanoj-s/joq-web-sel/README.md

 # snj-selenium-java
-This is a test automation framework for the web applications on different browsers like Google chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari in real time.
+This is a test automation framework for the web applications on different browsers like Google Chrome, Mozilla Firefox, Microsoft Edge, Internet Explorer and Safari in real-time.
 It provides rich features like Test Execution, Test Reporting, and Test details sharing via mail.
 The  automation framework includes 110+ pre-built keywords using which an Automation Engineer can easily perform the web automation.

 <h3>Salient features of snj-selenium-java:</h3>
 <li>Automation support for web applications (Windows and MAC).